limingzhou2004/pytools/readme.md

 ### Fill missing hrrr data
 The folders included are listed in pytools/data/hrrr_obs_folder.txt file, with stages ==0 for prod and <0 for test.
-1. Create the pickle file to list each file for each hour, including missing hours, `python -m  pytools.data_prep.grib_util_org 0`
+1. Create the pickle file to list each file for each hour, including missing hours, `python -m  pytools.data_prep.grib_util_org 1`
-2. Run the report of statistics, by not using additional args, `python -m  pytools.data_prep.grib_util_org` . __Remember__ to run step 1 to update the pickle file.
+2. Run the report of statistics, by not using additional args, `python -m  pytools.data_prep.grib_util_org summary 1` . __Remember__ to run step 1 to update the pickle file.
 3. Run the Utah downloading to fill missing hours, `python -m pytools.data_prep.grib_utils 0 "/Users/limingzhou/zhoul/work/energy/utah_3"`

    After the missings are filled, rerun the statisitcal report, there should be no missings.